kddubey/cappr/docs/source/motivation.rst

    # '\nThe product is difficult to use'
    # correct!

 This usually works well.
-But if you've ever run CVS on a slightly larger scale, then you know that there may be a considerable fraction of cases where the ``completion`` is not actually in ``class_names``.
+But if you've ever run text generation on a slightly larger scale, then you know that there may be a considerable fraction of cases where the ``completion`` is not actually in ``class_names``.
 For your LLM application to work well, you need to handle these cases.
 So you add:

 .. code:: python